 Water Data Assessment Tool

 The Water Data Assessment Tool helps data producers improve their water data infrastructure through best practices to improve their data’s discoverability, accessiblity, and usability.
 To use this tool, select “Present” in the window and follow the steps to determine (1) where your organization fits on the spectrum of discoverability, accessbility, and usability, and (2) how you might improve your organization’s water data infrastructure.

 Data 101: A guidebook for water data users and decision-makers

-The mission of the Internet of Water (IoW) is to promote and support efforts to improve our nation’s water data infrastructure.
-An important part of this mission is the development of critical, but often missing, technical tools.
-But also essential to the IoW mission is to address the knowledge gap that exists between traditional and modern data management practices.
+Our mission is to promote and support efforts to improve our nation’s water data infrastructure.
+An important part of this mission is to address the knowledge gap that exists between traditional and modern data management practices.
 This guidebook provides foundational knowledge about water data infrastructure in clear and non-technical language.
-A background in data science or information technologies is not needed.

 What are FAIR data practices?

 FAIR data is data that are findable, accessible, interoperable, and reusable.